U.S. dollar falls as Fed rate cut expectations rise

 NEW YORK, Feb 25 (Reuters) - The U.S. dollar weakened on Tuesday as expectations grew that the Federal Reserve would cut interest rates this year to relieve pressure on the economy caused by China's coronavirus outbreak.

+Expectations that the Fed will cut rates at least 25 basis points at its June meeting were at 79.5% on Tuesday, according to CME Group's FedWatch tool.
+The same tool shows a 4.0% chance that rates will be at the current 150-175 basis point range in December, down from 28.6% a month ago.

-Against a basket of other currencies the dollar slipped 0.265% to 99.066=USD, after reaching a three-year high of close to 100 last week.
+Against a basket of other currencies the dollar slipped 0.375% to 98.956 =USD, after reaching a three-year high of close to 100 last week.
 However, without good news on the virus, few expect the dollar to give back much of its recent gains.

 Lee Hardman, currency analyst at MUFG, said he expected "some downside risk for the U.S. dollar," given the Fed's potential dovish shift in policy.
 Expectations for further Fed easing continue to build, with money markets pricing in a 25- basis-point cut for the meeting in June.
 FEDWATCH=

-According to CME Group's FedWatch tool, expectations that the Fed will cut rates to between 1% and 1.25% from the current 1.5% to 1.75% range in June were at 45.9% on Tuesday.
-The same tool shows a 5.0% chance that rates will be at current levels in December, down from 28.6% a month ago.

-Versus the euro, the dollar was modestly weaker, last down 0.1% at $1.086 EUR=.
-Market gauges of implied volatility in euro/dollar eased on Tuesday after rising to their highest since October on Monday.
+Versus the euro, the dollar was modestly weaker, last down 0.25% at $1.088 EUR=.
+Market gauges of implied volatility in euro/dollar eased on Tuesday after rising to their highest level since October on Monday.
 EUR1MO=FN

 "The USD lost upside momentum on Monday.
 Why?
 The USD has already appreciated dramatically in 2020 and some positioning/valuations look more stretched," said Alan Ruskin, chief international strategist at Deutsche Bank.